project-slippi/slippi-js/README.md

 ### Node.js Export: `@slippi/slippi-js/node`

 The Node.js export is designed for server-side and Node.js environments.
-It can read files directly from disk using file paths **and** also accepts binary data.
-Additionally, it includes Node.js-specific features like console connections, file writing, and streaming utilities.
+It includes everything that is in the web export, but can also read files directly from disk using file paths **and** also accepts binary data.
+It also includes Node.js-specific features like console connections, and SLP file writing.

 ```js
 const { SlippiGame } = require("@slippi/slippi-js/node");